onfido/onfido-ios-sdk/README.md

 - `OnfidoConfigError.multipleTokenTypes` (`ONFlowConfigErrorMultipleTokenTypes` in Objective-C), when both an SDK Token and a Mobile Tokens are provided
 - `OnfidoConfigError.applicantProvidedWithSDKToken` (`ONFlowConfigErrorApplicantProvidedWithSDKToken` in Objective-C), when both an SDK Token and an applicant provided
 - `OnfidoConfigError.invalidDocumentFormatAndCountryCombination` (`ONFlowConfigErrorInvalidDocumentFormatAndCountryCombination` in Objective-C), when unsupported document format for the specified country provided.
 See [Document Type Configuration](#document-type-configuration) section to check supported combinations.
+- `OnfidoConfigError.invalidCountryCode` (`ONFlowConfigErrorInvalidCountryCode` in Objective-C), when invalid country code provided.

 ## Customising SDK